In 2025, Boris Nectoux and me are offering a PhD fellowship on the reflected McKean-Vlasov diffusions. Feel free to contact us if you are interested.

 \]

-Here, the potential \(W\) does depend on the time.
-My work may be done in a non-conservative force case.
-However, I choose here to present a typical case of nonlinear diffusion.
+Here, the potential \(W(s,\cdot)\) does depend on the time \(s\).
+My work may be applied in a non-conservative force case.
+However, here, I choose to present it in a typical case of nonlinear diffusion.

-What is the link between the deep neural networks, the charge and the discharge of the cathod in a lithium batterie, the plasmas, the polymers, the filtering, the finance, the molecular dynamic, the sampling, the population dynamics and the econophysic?
+What is the link between the deep neural networks, the charge and the discharge of the cathod in a lithium-ion battery, the plasmas, the polymers, the nonlinear filtering, the finance, the molecular dynamics, the sampling, the population dynamics and the econophysic?
 There is an underlying nonlinear diffusion.

-The dynamics of lithium-ion batteries are complex and are often approximated by models consisting of non-linear partial differential equations about the internal ionic concentrations in a grid of atoms.
+The dynamics of lithium-ion batteries are complex and are often approximated by models consisting of nonlinear partial differential equations about the internal ionic concentrations in a grid of atoms.
 The microscopical viewpoint corresponds to a mean-field system of particles.
-A crucial question about this model consists in estimating the first time that the concentration goes from one minimum to another one.
+A crucial question about this model consists in estimating the first time that the concentration goes from a given minimum to another one.

 Optimizing multi-modal functions is a key in the training of the deep neural networks.
-The metastable behavior of the linear diffusions is well-known.
-In other words, the diffusion remains an exponential time in a local minimum before exiting.
-Despite very few is known about the metastable behaviour for non-linear diffusions, these non-linear diffusions are widely used.
+The metastable behaviour of the linear diffusions is well-known.
+Namely, the diffusion remains an exponentially long time in a local minimum before exiting from its basin of attraction.
+Despite very few is known about the metastable behaviour for nonlinear diffusions, these nonlinear diffusions are widely used.

-An example of inhomogeneous diffusion is the one of McKean-Vlasov, which is the probabilistic interpretation of the granular media.
-This example may be applied to several phenomena.
+An example of inhomogeneous diffusion is the so-called self-stabilizing one, the latter being a particular instance of McKean-Vlasov diffusions and it is the probabilistic interpretation of the granular media.
+This latter example may be applied to several phenomena.
 Let us cite four of them: the plasmas, the social interactions, the contraction of the muscular cells, the interconnectivity of the neurons.

-Let us consider a large number of particles which enter in inelastic collision in a random medium.
+Let us consider a large number of particles (with the physical meaning) which enter in inelastic collision in a random medium.
 The velocity is conserved and the kinetic energy dissipates.
-A good renormalization when the number of particles tends to infinity implies that the McKean-Vlasov diffusion
+Taking a suitable renormalization as the number of particles goes to infinity yields the McKean-Vlasov diffusion

 \[

-\] does represent the move of one particle (among an infinite number of ones).
-The process is generated by three competing forces: a Brownian motion (the random part of the model), a potential \(V\) denoted as confining (which corresponds to the friction) and the potential \(F\) denotes as interacting (which corresponds to inelastic collisions).
+to represent the move of one particle (among the whole system).
+The process is generated by three competing forces: a Brownian motion (the random part of the model), a so-called confining potential \(V\) (which corresponds to the friction that is the exterior force acting on the particles) and the so-called interacting potential \(F\) (which corresponds to the inelastic collisions between the particles).

 \[